timbledum/budgeting-webbook/docs/creating-an-outline.md

 3. By later, I mean right now!
    <aside> By the way, this is an aside </aside>

+!!! note
+    This is another way of doing an aside.

 Do we harmonise?
 'When we do, we do!'